Skip to content

 import { test, expect } from "vitest"

-import { createTerminal } from "@termless/monorepo"
+import { createTerminal } from "@termless/core"

 function createTerm(cols = 80, rows = 24) {